EBay: Fraud

-Items stolen from the British Museum

-Items stolen from the British Museum in 2013 were auctioned on eBay in 2016.
-The museum reported that several items of jewelry made of gold, semi-precious stones, and glass, dating from between 1,500 BC and the 19th century AD, were among those missing.
-One piece of ancient Roman jewelry made from onyx – valued between £25,000 and £50,000, or US$32,000 and US$63,000 – was listed on eBay with a minimum price of £40 (US$50) in 2016.
-There were no bids made for the treasure.
-The police are investigating this case.
-The company said that it is supports local police in investigations and removes listings containing stolen property.

 Dr. Seuss books

-In 2021, the estate of Dr. Seuss requested from eBay, and the company complied, to ban the sale of six Dr. Seuss books due to concerns that some illustrations contained therein were racially insensitive.
+In 2021, eBay complied with a request from the estate of Dr. Seuss to ban the sale of six Dr. Seuss books due to concerns that some illustrations contained therein were racially insensitive.
 This led to backlash from followers of right-wing politics and ignited a surge of interest in the discontinued books.

 Sale of illegal items

 In September 2023, the United States Department of Justice sued eBay, accusing it of violating the Clean Air Act and other environmental laws by allowing the sale of several illegal products, including devices that defeat automobile pollution controls, restricted-use pesticides, and paint and coating removal products containing methylene chloride.
+The court dismissed the case, ruling that the Communications Decency Act shielded eBay from liability.

 Port scanning

 In 2020, developer Dan Nemec discovered that eBay was port scanning its users using LexisNexis' ThreatMetrix product to detect remote access.
 The port scanning was performed using obfuscated client-side JavaScript which attempts to open WebSocket connections to localhost on ports commonly used by remote access tools like VNC.
+Some cybersecurity experts have speculated that this method was employed to combat online fraud, as port scanning would allow the company to detect if a compromised computer was being used to make fraudulent purchases on the site.